Louisiana Exemptions for School Vaccine Requirements

 No Shots, No School, Not True!

-- established the National Vaccine Injury Compensation Program – vaccine injury claims against vaccine manufacturers cannot be filed in state or federal civil courts, but instead must be heard in the U.S. Court of Federal Claims, sitting without a jury, also known as “vaccine court”; and
+2. Established the National Vaccine Injury Compensation Program – vaccine injury claims against vaccine manufacturers cannot be filed in state or federal civil courts, but instead must be heard in the U.S. Court of Federal Claims, with unique rules and procedures known as “vaccine court”:

 Louisiana Exemptions Explained